14. Text Data

 IPython.display.Markdown(out)

-Recall that Markdown is a very flexible markup language, allowing us to insert itemised and numbered lists, mathematical formulae, tables, images, etc.
+Recall from Section 1.2.5 that Markdown is a very flexible markup[2] language that allows us to define itemised and numbered lists, mathematical formulae, tables, images, etc.

 We can also generate Markdown code programmatically